jrichy1/Holiday-Activity/README.md

         run: npx renovate
 ```

+The Renovate dependency dashboard has been triggered to run again on this repository. ✅

 ## Predefined Labeling System

 This repository uses a predefined labeling system to categorize and manage issues, pull requests, and workflows.
 The following labels are used: